Oksana Masters: Early life

 Oksana was born Oksana Alexandrovna Bondarchuk (Оксана Олександрівна Бондарчук) in 1989, in Khmelnytskyi, Ukraine, three years after the Chernobyl nuclear disaster, with several radiation-induced birth defects, including tibial hemimelia which resulted in different leg lengths, missing weight-bearing shinbones in her calves, webbed fingers with no thumbs, and six toes on each foot.
 She was abandoned by her birth parents, and given to a Ukrainian orphanage; she would continue to transition to two more orphanages until age 7.
-In the orphanages she was frequently beaten and raped by men, sometimes more than once a day.
+In the orphanages, she was frequently beaten and raped by men, sometimes more than once a day.
 The women who worked there pretended not to notice.

 In the orphanage, Oksana witnessed another orphan girl, her best friend Lainey, be murdered.
 The children in the orphanage were always on the brink of starvation and malnutrition.
-One night Lainey and Oksana snuck out to get food, but Oksana slipped and hit a chair.
+One night, Lainey and Oksana snuck out to get food, but Oksana slipped and hit a chair.
 Men hearing the noise found Lainey.
 Oksana managed to hide but heard them hit Lainey six times.
 Her best friend died as a result of the trauma she received.

 After she turned 7, Oksana was adopted by Gay Masters, an unmarried American professor of communication disorders with no biological children.

 After moving to the United States in 1997, Oksana had both of her legs amputated above the knee—her left leg at age nine and her right leg at age 14—as they became increasingly painful and unable to support her weight.
 Oksana also had surgery to modify her fingers on each hand so they could function as thumbs.

-When Masters arrived in the U.S., her mother was a professor at the University at Buffalo; she moved to Louisville, Kentucky in 2001 when her mother took a faculty position at the University of Louisville, and graduated from the city's Atherton High School in 2008.
+After her arrival in the U.S., her mother, a professor at the University at Buffalo, moved to Louisville, Kentucky, in 2001 to take a faculty position at the University of Louisville.
+Masters graduated from the city's Atherton High School in 2008.